timelessco/node-ts-app-template/README.md

 # Introduction

-This project is a frontend app package built using tsup. tsup is a modern build tool for modern node applications, designed for performance and ease of use.
+This project is a node app package built using tsup. tsup is a modern build tool for modern node applications, designed for performance and ease of use.
 It allows you to focus on writing code and not on the build process.

 ## Setup